cardstack/cardstack/packages/cardpay-sdk/README.md

 The `Withdraw` API is used to withdraw ERC677 tokens earned in a reward safe to any other destination address -- it is simlar to a transfer function.
 The gas fees in the withdrawal will be paid out of the balance of the safe -- similar to `Safe.sendTokens`.

 `amount` is an optional param.
-When included, `amount = amountOfTokensToBeWithdrawn - estimatedGasCost` -- this ensures there is balance in the safe allocated for gas.
-When excluded, the whole balance of the safe is expected to withdrawn which is automatically taxed for gas, .i.e the gas deduction occurs internally within the sdk function.
+When `amount` is included, one must ensure that there is sufficient balance leftover to pay for gas of the transaction, .i.e `safeBalance < amount - estimatedGasCost`.
+The scenario which this occurs is when the user specifies `amount` that is close to `safeBalance`.
+The client should make this check.
+When `amount` is excluded, the whole balance of the safe is withdrawn which is automatically taxed for gas, .i.e the gas deduction occurs internally within the sdk function.
+It is recommended when the client expects to withdraw the "max" balance that it doesn't specify `amount`.

 ```js
 let rewardManagerAPI = await getSDK(RewardManager, web3);